AlexanderPoone/run/pareto.md

-Elon Musk fired most Twitter employees.
+Elon Musk sacked most Twitter employees.
 He couldn't be more correct.
 Notice that Twitter is a western firm.

 20-80, individualist societies with star players like Ronaldo or Messi